UPDATE 1-Argentina posts 9.2 pct unemployment in 1st qtr

 (Adds details from report, background on Argentina economy)

-BUENOS AIRES, June 14 Argentina had 9.2 percent unemployment in the first quarter, the government's Indec statistics agency said on Wednesday, compared with 7.6 percent in the fourth quarter last year.
+BUENOS AIRES, June 14 (Reuters) - Argentina had 9.2 percent unemployment in the first quarter, the government's Indec statistics agency said on Wednesday, compared with 7.6 percent in the fourth quarter last year.

 That came as the South American country's economic activity index rose 0.1 percent from the first quarter in 2016.
 The economy exited recession with modest growth in the second half of 2016, but gross domestic product fell 2.3 percent on the year.